Wales to host Northern Ireland in April friendly

 Both games in that campaign were drawn, with Northern Ireland qualifying for the play-offs and going on to reach the finals.

+This will be Northern Ireland's first game since manager Kenny Shiels' departure at the end of January.

+The Irish FA said the recruitment process for Shiels' replacement was under way.

-They finished ahead of Wales in the group on head-to-head away goals.
+Northern Ireland finished ahead of Wales in Euro 2022 qualifying on head-to-head away goals.

 Simone Magill gave the visitors the lead at Rodney Parade before Angharad James and Kayleigh Green scored for Wales.
 Ashley Hutton earned a draw for Northern Ireland with a goal in the fourth minute of stoppage time.